 As a cultural anthropologist, I explore questions of ecology, international migration, economic development, and social justice.

 At North Carolina State University, I teach in the Anthropology and International Studies programs and am affiliated faculty with the Genetic Engineering and Society Center, the Southeast Climate Science Center, and the Global Water, Sanitation, and Hygiene (WaSH) Cluster.
 Click on the Sandbox link above to see popular writing, celebrations of student success, and thoughts on a range of topics.

 Banner photo credit: Luis Melodelgado

 Research & Data

-My research falls within the areas of environmental anthropology, political ecology, agrarian studies, labor migration, and globalization.
+My research falls within a few areas: , political ecology, agrarian studies, international development, labor migration, and globalization.

 Teaching & Mentoring